La Altagracia Province

-La Altagracia ([la altaˈɣɾasja]) is the easternmost province of the Dominican Republic.
-Punta Cana is located on the eastern shores of this province.
-The province was part of the old La Altagracia Province, which split into 2, La Altagracia Province and La Romana Province on February 27, 1961.
+La Altagracia ([la altaˈɣɾasja]) is a province located in the eastern part of the Dominican Republic.
+It is the only region that borders the Atlantic Ocean and the Caribbean Sea.
+It is divided into two municipalities and its capital is the beach city of Punta Cana.
+The province was part of the old La Altagracia Province, which split into two, La Altagracia Province and La Romana Province, on February 27, 1961.

-The name "La Altagracia"' meaning the "High Grace" commemorates a painting, Our Lady of La Altagracia, which was brought to this area from Spain in the early 16th century.
+The name "La Altagracia"' meaning the "High Grace" commemorates a painting, Our Lady of Altagracia, which was brought to this area from Spain in the early 16th century.
 Numerous miracles are attributed to the image.

-Currently it is the leading province of the country in terms of tourism, this province has the luxury of having the Punta Cana International Airport which is the most important airport on the island.
+Currently it is the leading province of the country in terms of tourism.
+This province is serviced by the Punta Cana International Airport, which is the most important airport on the island.

 History

 By 1505, Juan de Esquivel conquered the Taino chiefdom of Higuey and founded a fortress which he converted in 1506 by order of Ovando into a town, calling it Salvaleón de Higuey.

-Years later, by Royal Privilege dispatched from Seville on December 7, 1508, this town was awarded the Coat of Arms.
+Years later, by Royal Privilege dispatched from Seville on December 7, 1508, this town was awarded the coat of arms.
 During the Spanish colonial period, Higüey remained as the Parish of the Seibo party.
 When the Republic was proclaimed in 1844, the Central Government Board designated it as a common part of the Department of El Seibo.

 It was not until 1959, during the dictatorship of Rafael Leónidas Trujillo, that the province of La Altagracia was officially created, occupying the eastern part of what belonged to the province of La Romana, which at that time was called Altagracia already for in 1945 when Higüey was elevated to a province under the name of Altagracia.

 The Basílica Catedral Nuestra Señora de la Altagracia is located in Higüey and is one of the most important religious monuments in the Dominican Republic.
 It is the place of invocation of the Virgen de la Altagracia.
 The basilica was inaugurated on January 21, 1971, to replace the old sanctuary built in 1572.
 On October 12, 1970, it was declared a national monument.
 This basilica is a large structure in the shape of a Latin cross.
 The entrance door is made of gold-plated bronze and was blessed by Pope John Paul II in Rome.
 It has a bell tower with 45 bronze bells.